CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_fc_if.html.markdown

 # Data Source: intersight_vnic_fc_if
 Virtual Fibre Channel Interface.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_vnic_fc_if.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the virtual fibre channel interface.